dmburd/QOSF_Mentorship_Program/README.md

-# QOSF_Mentorship_Program
+# QOSF Mentorship Program
-Solutions of the screening tasks for the QOSF Mentorship Program
+Solutions of the screening tasks for the QOSF Mentorship Program.